Gako358/neovim/README.md

 # My personal neovim config for Nix
-This is my personal neovim config.\
 Feel free to take bits of it to build your own or run it yourself.\
-Is is a build based upon [Will Taylors config](https://github.com/wiltaylor/neovim-flake).
+It is a build based upon [Will Taylors config](https://github.com/wiltaylor/neovim-flake).

-## Screenshot
 ![screenshot](https://github.com/Gako358/archive/blob/main/Pictures/Images/vim.png)

 # How to use